kwindrem/SeeLevel-N2K-Victron-VenusOS/README.md

 You may need to exit the Mobile Overview screen, then come back to it in order for the tanks column to populate properly.

-The repeater can also be disabled by setting /Settings/Devices/TankRepeater/SeeLevelProductId to -1
+The repeater can be disabled by setting /Settings/Devices/TankRepeater/SeeLevelProductId to -1.
+The repeater will still run but is completely benign in that state, including unhiding the SeeLevel tank tile that constanly switchs tanks.

 You can view logs using the unix 'tail' command: